-- However, despite the continuing geo-political tensions, China should maintain the policy of openness not only with respect to its economy, but also in the fields of education and science and technology, insofar as possible. - Without economic globalisation and Chinese accession to the World Trade Organization (WTO) in 2001, the Chinese economy would not be where it is today.
-Self-reliance and independent innovation should not be equated with total self-sufficiency.
-We should always keep in mind that China is implementing a dual-circulation rather than a mono-circulation development strategy. - Past successes of Chinese scientific and technological breakthroughs have benefitted from the contributions of scientists and engineers who studied and/or worked overseas, such as Deng Jiaxian, Qian Sanqiang, Qian Xuesen, Sun Jiadong, Wang Ganchang, Zhou Guangzhao and Zhu Guangya.
-Without them, the efforts to develop the "two bombs and one satellite" might have taken much longer. - The China-U.S. strategic competition will eventually end with both countries accepting each other under the principles of peaceful coexistence, mutual respect, and win-win cooperation, and the relationship will be sustained by "economic interdependence" as well as "mutually assured destruction".
+- ◆ Without economic globalisation and Chinese accession to the World Trade Organization (WTO) in 2001, the Chinese economy would not be where it is today.
+Self-reliance and independent innovation should not be equated with autarky or total self-sufficiency.
+We should always keep in mind that China is implementing a dual-circulation rather than a mono-circulation development strategy. - ◆ Past successes of Chinese scientific and technological breakthroughs have benefitted from the contributions of scientists and engineers who studied and/or worked overseas, such as Deng Jiaxian, Qian Sanqiang, Qian Xuesen, Sun Jiadong, Wang Ganchang, Zhou Guangzhao and Zhu Guangya.
+Without them, the efforts to develop the "two bombs and one satellite" might have taken much longer. - ◆ The China-U.S. strategic competition will eventually end with both countries accepting each other under the principles of peaceful coexistence, mutual respect, and win-win cooperation, and the relationship will be sustained by "economic interdependence" as well as "mutually assured destruction".